-New prospects to your business cannot accept your proposal until they provide a payment method.
+By enabling this on your proposals, new prospects to your business cannot accept your proposal until they provide a payment method.
 This guarantees you get paid on your terms, for all the work you do.

-Ignition Payments Eliminates A/R
+Ignition Payments eliminates A/R

 With Ignition fully setup, you can completely automate your Accounts Receivable process.

 When a proposal is accepted, your invoice/s will automatically appear in Xero or QiuckBooks.
 Once payment is collected we disburse the funds to you, reconcile your invoice, and automatically send the receipt to your clients.

 You can also opt to add additional invoice notification recipients (such as a Receipt Bank or Hubdoc email address).
 Even better, if you have recurring services, this whole process will repeat every single week or month!